njnadeau/NGScourse/day1am.md

 *APS Advanced Stats Delivery*
-# Introduction to the HPC and NGS data - day 1 morning part 1
+# Introduction to the HPC and NGS data - Day 1
 #### Nicola Nadeau, Alison Wright

 The aim of this practical is to get you started using the HPC and looking at some NGS data